Stephen Bradley is one of the most recognized eventers in the world, holding titles shared by only a select group of American riders.

 Stephen is not just a competitor.
 He brings a wealth of horsemanship to his students and his team, and shares his expertise teaching all over the country.
 He has even shared his knowledge on television, first reaching the national airwaves when he was featured on TBS’ U.S. Olympic Gold and then on George Michael’s Sports Machine.
 Stephen went on to anchor twenty-six episodes of Horsing Around with Stephen Bradley, an informative equestrian show that aired on Outdoor Life Network.
 He has also been published in The Chronicle of the Horse, Eventing USA, and Practical Horseman.

-Currently, Stephen trains out of Hickory House Farm in The Plains, Virginia.
+Currently, Stephen trains out of Rock Ridge in The Plains, Virginia.
 He has a well-versed team of equestrians working with him to care for his 15+ horses, ranging from young off-the-track thoroughbreds to international competitors.

 Stephen is an exceptional horseman and trainer.
 He takes pride in being in tune with his horses’ health and welfare, and he understands how to help his horses reach their full potential.
 At the beginning of his career, Stephen was often called “the Horse Whisperer” (and this was before the term became popularized by the book and subsequent movie!).